slarkbot/slarkbot/README.md

 Use `./scripts/drop_db.sh` at any time to remove the database.
 This does not remove the docker volume.

+### Seeding Data
+ - `./scripts/seed.py` will seed hero and alias data into the slarkbot database.

 ## Testing
 Test cases uses default Python testing module `unittest` but uses `pytest` as the test runner
  - Write your unit tests